Star Wars: Squadrons: Pre-order bonuses

 If pre-ordering the game, additional cosmetic skins for the game's pilots and ships were included.
 The first selection of these are themed around the New Republic Recruit or Imperial Ace sets, and include a skin for each ship, a skin each for both Imperial and New Republic pilots, and a decal for both sets.

 Following the promotional short Hunted, two additional skins for the X-wing and TIE Interceptor respectively, titled the Var-Shaa set, were added to the pre-order bonuses and are based on the appearances of the two ships from the short.

 Reception

-Star Wars: Squadrons received "generally favorable" reviews, according to review aggregator Metacritic.
+Star Wars: Squadrons received "generally favorable" reviews, according to review aggregator platform Metacritic.
 Some critics compared the game's favorable reception to the Rogue Squadron video games that were released during the late 1990s and early 2000s.

 PC Gamer awarded the game a score of 83/100, praising the combat and flight mechanics but criticizing the lack of choices in the story and character development.
 Game Informer awarded it 8.25 out of 10, praising the multiplayer but saying the single-player "struggles to hit the target."
 Push Square awarded the game 6 out of 10, praising its flight mechanics, but criticizing the overall experience as lacking in excitement and content.